Gulliver's Travels (1939 film): Plot

 Gabby tells King Little of the "giant", and leads a mob to the beach to capture him.
 There, the Lilliputians tie Gulliver to a wagon and convey him to the town.
 The next morning, Gulliver awakens and breaks himself free, terrifying the Lilliputians.
 The Blefuscuian fleet arrives at Lilliput and starts firing upon the castle.
 Seeing Gulliver laughing at him, Bombo panics and orders a hasty retreat.
 Realizing that they can use Gulliver as a weapon, the Lilliputians start to treat him with hospitality and even make him a new set of clothes ("It's A Hap-Hap Happy Day").

 Back in Blefuscu, King Bombo is embarrassed by the defeat, and orders his three spies in Lilliput - Sneak, Snoop and Snitch - to "get rid of that giant or else."
 Meanwhile, in celebration of the defeat, the Lilliputians treat Gulliver to dinner and a show ("Bluebirds in the Moonlight").
-When the Lilliputians fall asleep after the show, Gulliver walks to the shore, unaware that his pistol has been taken, and reminisces about sailing ("I Hear A Dream (Come Home)").
+When the Lilliputians fall asleep after the show, Gulliver walks to the shore, unaware that the spies have taken his pistol, and reminisces about sailing ("I Hear A Dream (Come Home)").
 The next day, after some horseplay with Gabby, Gulliver notices a building on fire and uses a nearby stream to put it out, not realizing he just saved the spies who wish to kill him.
 Later that night, Prince David sneaks back into Lilliput to visit Princess Glory.
 Gabby overhears the Prince singing a reprise of "Forever" and, mistaking him for a spy, orders the guards to attack the prince.
 Noticing this, Gulliver picks up David and Glory in his hands, and they tell him of the war's cause.
 Gulliver suggests that they combine "Faithful" and "Forever" into one song.

 In Blefuscu, Bombo receives a message from his spies assuring him that Gulliver will be a "dead duck" whenever he gives the word, and he announces by carrier pigeon that he will attack at dawn.
 Gabby intercepts this message and warns the Lilliputians.
 Because of this, the spies aren't aware of the order until they capture Gabby just as the Lilliputians are marching to the beach ("We're All Together Now").
 They hastily prepare Gulliver's pistol.
 As the Blefuscuian fleet approaches Lilliput, Gulliver demands they lay down their arms and settle matters peaceably.
-When they continue shooting, he ties the Blefuscuian ships together using their anchors and draws them to shore, saving any men who fall overboard in the process to show he means no ill will.
-The spies aim and fire at Gulliver from a cliff, but Prince David diverts the shot and, while doing so, falls to his apparent death.
-Using David's body to illustrate his point, Gulliver scolds both Lilliput and Blefuscu for their senseless fighting.
+When they continue shooting arrows, he ties the Blefuscuian ships together using their anchors and draws them to shore, saving any men who fall overboard in the process to show he means no ill will.
+The spies aim and fire at Gulliver from a cliff, but Prince David diverts the shot, falling to his apparent death in the process.
+Using David's still body to illustrate his point, Gulliver scolds both Lilliput and Blefuscu for their senseless fighting.
 While they solemnize a truce, Gulliver reveals that David is unharmed, whereupon David and Glory sing their combined song for everyone to hear ("Faithful Forever").
 Both sides thereafter build a new ship for Gulliver, and he sails off into the sunset ("Come Home Reprise").